gergelyke/codelabs-react/README.md

   content={content}
   // optional, if your app needs to know about a page change onPageChange={({ nextPage }) => {}}
+  // optional, if you want to set the initial page to show initialPage={Number}
   // optional, used for styling
   overrides={{
     // Layout overrides